165 homicides is the lowest Detroit has recorded since 1964. It is also 25.3 per 100,000.

-203 people were killed in 2024 — the fewest since 1965, a 19.4% drop from 2023.
-That progress is real.
-It does not change the rate.
-Detroit's violent crime rate stands at 1,781 per 100,000, five times the national figure of 359 per 100,000.
+Detroit's 2025 homicide count dropped 19% from 203 in 2024 — itself the lowest since 1965.
+Two consecutive historic lows.
+The trajectory is real.
+The rate is still roughly 6.5 times the national murder rate of 3.9 per 100,000.
 Progress and severity are both true at the same time.
 Anyone making a housing decision in Detroit needs to hold both.

 The Count

-203 homicides.
-606 non-fatal shootings.
-142 carjackings.
-These are 2024 full-year numbers from the City of Detroit's official release.
+165 homicides.
+529 rapes.
+953 robberies.
+9,045 aggravated assaults.
+These are 2025 full-year numbers from the MCCA Violent Crime Report 2025 Year-End.
 Every category moved down.
 None of them crossed into ordinary.

-Three aggravated assaults happen in Detroit every day.
-Today included.
-That volume — compounded across 365 days — is what produces a violent crime rate five times above the national average, even after a historic single-year drop.
+Nearly 25 aggravated assaults happen in Detroit every day.
+That volume — compounded across 365 days — is what produces a murder rate 6.5 times above the national average, even after back-to-back historic single-year drops.

-52% of violent crimes go unreported nationally, per BJS NCVS 2024.
+52% of violent crimes go unreported nationally, per BJS NCVS.
 The numbers above are a floor.
 For every recorded incident, roughly one more went unrecorded.
 The rate you see is not the rate you live in.

-The year-over-year comparison across primary offense types, drawn from Detroit's official 2024 annual statistics:
+The year-over-year comparison across primary offense types, drawn from the MCCA Violent Crime Report 2025 Year-End:

 |---|---|---|---|